ali-ramadhan/ali-ramadhan.Github.io/_posts/2024-05-01-time-series-zoo.md

 You can get $\rho > 1$ processes in the real-world, e.g. financial bubbles and viral spread, but they are temporary, localized phenomena rather than long-term, stable processes.
 This stuff is super hard to forecast anyways.
 You can also get negative $\rho$ processes in the real-world, e.g. in some regions wet days may be more likely to be followed by a dry day and vice versa, or stock returns may sometimes oscillate between positive and negative due to mean reversion or overreaction.

-## Augmented Dickey-Fuller test
+## Dickey-Fuller test
 {:.no_toc}

 The original test, not augmented, was introduced by [Dickey & Fuller (1979)](#dickey1979).
 It tests the null hypothesis that a unit root is present in an autoregressive model.
-It considered the AR model
+It considered the AR(1) model

 $y_t = \rho y_{t-1} + \varepsilon_t$